"It is dangerous to be right in matters on which the

 widespread misconceptions about electrons and "electricity."

-negative, we could easily ignore the misconceptions, and we'd end up with
+negative, we'd easily ignore our misconceptions, and we'd end up with

-only illusion of understanding.
-Yet we'd also have all sorts of niggling
+only an illusion of understanding.
+Yet also we'd still have all sorts of

-rub our noses in the problem, making our questions grow into something
+rub our noses in the problem, forcing our questions grow into something

 far more than just "niggling!"